TRASAL/frbpoppy/docs/html/_sources/get_started.rst.txt

     $ python3 examples/_starting_with_frbpoppy_.py

    The first time you run frbpoppy it will generate lookup tables to speed up future runs.
 This can take up to 2h on a standard 4 core laptop.
+Subsequent runs will be mere seconds.

 ****************
 How do I use it?